 Moreover, content providers (e.g. music, movies) and social networking services use recommendation systems to manage content and create effective recommendations for users.

 Simply put, recommendation systems act as an automated form of a customer assistant that not only shows the product you asked for but also shows ones that are somehow related or you might also like.
-They are among the most popular machine learning technologies used in business to personalize content for customers.
+They are among the most popular machine learning services used in business to personalize content for customers.

 According to Spotify, the implementation of the new recommendation algorithm has helped increase their number of monthly users from 75 million to 100 million .